 8. Post an employee profile

 Introduce your new assistant or intern to your social media followers with a photo and a few quick facts.
 Still working solo?
-You could do a shout-out to the trade workers, graphic designers, web designers, or other contractors who help you out with your work.
+You could do a shout-out to the trade workers, graphic designers, web designers, or other contractors who help you out with your designs.

 9. Ask their opinion